Secrets to a Successful Burned Multifamily Home Sale

 Target your marketing toward investors and developers who specialize in distressed properties.
 Traditional homebuyers won’t consider fire-damaged multifamily properties, so focus your efforts where they’ll be most effective.

-Utilize specialized platforms beyond traditional MLS listings.
-Real estate auction sites, investor networks, and wholesale property platforms connect you with qualified buyers actively seeking distressed properties.
+Leverage niche platforms in addition to standard MLS listings.
+Real estate auction websites, investor communities, and wholesale property platforms link you with eligible buyers who are actively looking for distressed properties.

 Secret 7: Negotiate Like a Pro